By May Cat

 As tonal and complex as the Thai language is, with 44 alphabets and 32 vowels, people shamelessly and clumsily mispronounce Thai words like Krungthep, Panang Curry and basic Muay Thai moves***, and still want to make an offensive linguistic, phonetic joke with the country’s capital.

-Maybe we can move away from the casual Asian racism because it’s 2017?
+Maybe we can move away from the casual Asian racism because it’s almost 2020?